 My pot of Cyclamen, bought last winter, bloomed and bloomed indoors till May, then continued to bloom outdoors through the summer.
-At $5.99 at the nearby plant nursery, it was a gift!
+The secret is to keep the soil moist, but not wet.
+And at $5.99 at the nearby plant nursery, it was a gift!

-As you may recall, the only thing I claim any expertise in is getting Amaryllis bulbs to rebloom.
+As you may recall, my only real expertise in growing indoor plants is in getting Amaryllis bulbs to rebloom.

-After their indoor bloom ends (soon, if not already), I let the leaves grow.
+After their indoor bloom ends (soon, if not already), I water them regularly (adding fertilizer) and let the leaves grow.
 In spring, I bring them outside in their pots and water them till August.
 I then allow the leaves to dry, shake off the soil, and keep the bulb in a brown paper bag in the cellar for about four months before potting them again.

-A bulb that costs $7.00 may give three different sets of blooms, then will rebloom at least once a year for a long time to come.
+A bulb that costs $7.00 may give three different stems of blooms, then will rebloom at least once a year for a long time to come.

 And then there’s This Thing Whose Name I Don’t Know.
 Sold as cut flowers in grocery stores for about $6 or $7 a bunch, this lovely flower has staying power.
 I cut the stems short and keep adding fresh water everyday, and these flowers bloom for nearly two weeks — a real achievement among cut flowers.

 No doubt one of you readers will know what it is.
 The grocery store clerk didn’t.